 Celiac disease occurs when the small intestine reacts in a negative way after gluten is digested from wheat and grains.
 The small intestine becomes inflamed and damaged, creating problems with absorption of nutrients.
 Though no cure is available, a strict avoidance of gluten-free products can alleviate symptoms and allow the small intestine to heal.
-It’s also important to recognize that you can have sensitivity to gluten but not have Celiac disease.
+It’s also important to distinguish between sensitivity to gluten and true Celiac disease.

 COMMON QUESTIONS ABOUT GLUTEN SENSITIVITY AND CELIAC DISEASE

 What is the link between gluten sensitivity and Celiac disease?

 In people with Celiac disease, gluten insensitivity triggers the immune system, resulting in antibodies attacking the intestinal lining.
 Tiny, hair-like projections called villi, which reside in the small bowel, become inflamed or damaged.
 Over time, nutrients that are normally absorbed into the body, pass through unabsorbed and are eliminated, leading to malnutrition and a host of other problems.
 Those diagnosed with Celiac disease are at higher risk for developing type 1 diabetes, osteoporosis, thyroid disease, and certain autoimmune and neurological disorders.